-Is it OK to Bend the Truth When Writing Your CV?
+Is It OK to Bend the Truth When Writing Your CV?

 Is it OK to bend the truth when writing your CV?